YJAJ/YJAJ.github.io/blog/_posts/2018-12-02-notes-on-grad-cam.markdown

 ## Lessons learnt and future to-do-list
 Guided Backpropagation and Grad-CAM explains where the model focuses on when labelling.
 However, Guided Backpropagation is missing localisation while Grad-CAM is missing high-resolution.

-During the next week, I would like to implement Guided Grad-CAM to see both localisation and high-resolution of visualised layers - added above.
+During the next week, I would like to implement Guided Grad-CAM to see both localisation and high-resolution of visualised layers.

+- [x] Guided Grad-CAM was implemented in Pytorch based on [this github repo](https://github.com/kazuto1011/grad-cam-pytorch).